UoB-COMSM0110/2024-group-13/READMEReport.md

 *Class diagram illustrating top three classes.*

-**Item classes**

-Items are drawn onto a page.
-They also react to user events and implement game logic.

-Game logic is represented by the updates of items and the interactions between items.
+Ths `Item`s class is vital in initiating all objects drawn onto the page.
+They react to user events and implement game logic, for example the Pac-man character moving on the screen.
+The game logic is represented by the updates of items and the interactions between items.
 The top-level classes are in fact just a framework that deals with these updates and interactions.

 Items are extend from either:
 *LocalItem Class* - Implements items which are only needed on the local computer.
 For example the classes 'Button' and 'InputBox'.